crawlwp/mihdan-index-now/readme.txt

 See the documentation available from each search engine for more details about IndexNow.

 == Changelog ==

+= 2.0.2 (12.01.2022) =
+* Added a contact for help via Telegram
+* Added support for AMP plugin
+* Updated flow to get Access Token for Yandex Webmaster tab.
+* Updated instruction for Yandex Webmaster tab
+* Fixed fatal error when deleting records

 = 2.0.1 (11.01.2022) =
 * Added Yandex Webmaster ping